laughingbiscuit/apigee-reference-bank/README.md

 ```bash
 npm test
 ```
-* If you got this far, you have earnt a coffee.
+* If you made it this far, you have earnt a coffee.
 Enjoy!